Cryptogram of Olivier Levasseur: The Clavicles of Solomon

 In 1934, Charles de La Roncière wrote a novel, Le Flibustier Mystérieux: Histoire d'un trésor caché (The Mysterious Buccaneer: The Story of a Hidden Treasure), for the Parisian publishing house Le Masque.
 Written entirely in French, Le Flibustier Mystérieux begins by presenting the idea of The Clavicles of Solomon as a non-fiction cabalistic manual, both authored by and passed down from King Solomon himself to his son Rehoboam ("Roboam" in the novel).
 A testament left to Rehoboam by King Solomon engraved on the bark of a tree read, "J'obtins par surcroît la jouissance de tous les trésors célestes et la connaissance de toutes choses naturelles.
 C'est, mon fils, par ce moyen que je possède toutes les vertus et richesses dont tu me vois jouir à présent."
 La Roncière then draws on poet Edgar Allan Poe's The Gold-Bug, writing that when heated the poetic instruction written in an opaque ink would appear on the parchment, revealing the existence of a hiding place.

+Translation by Charles de La Roncière of Olivier Levasseur's cryptogram signs.

 La Roncière then pivots back to The Clavicles of Solomon, introducing a young woman and an island in the Indian Ocean, unnamed so that the treasure remains undiscovered.
 Three bodies are observed, two in coffins with a ring on the left ear, identifiable as sailors.
 The young woman is then handed two documents from the landowner, one being a cryptogram, which could only be deciphered by using the characters of The Clavicles of Solomon.

-Translation by Charles de La Roncière of Olivier Levasseur's cryptogram signs.
+The young woman wrote to La Bibliothèque Nationale de France, asking for access to The Clavicles of Solomon.
+A connection between the cabalistic signs and the signs on Levasseur's cryptogram was assumed, however it is left ambiguous as to whether this was surmised by La Roncière or the young woman.
+La Roncière presents this in Le Flibustier Mystérieux, with further context provided in his 1941 book Explorateurs et pionniers français.